Besaids/WWM-Helper/src/README.md

   - Whenever you add a new feature, route, major component, or config file, update this README.
   - Whenever you significantly change how timers, checklist, or music player work, update the relevant section here.

-Keeping `src/README.md` and `styles/README.md` in sync with the codebase makes it much easier for tools (and future humans) to understand the project quickly without needing to re-discover the architecture from scratch.
+Keeping `src/README.md` and `styles/README.md` in sync with the codebase makes it much easier to understand the project quickly without re-discovering the architecture from scratch.